apip-web/apip-web.github.io/_page/collections.md

 ---
 layout: default
-title: HTML ESCAPER — NOIR
+title: Collections
 ---

+# Collections

-# This page shows all posts and pages in this site
+## This page shows all posts and pages in this site

 ## Pages
 <ul>